Beginners do best with a reduced amount of control, while experts do best with greater control.

-Beginners benefit from structured interactions with minimal choices, typically supported by prompts, constraints, and ready access to help.
+In other words, beginners benefit from structured interactions with minimal choices, typically supported by prompts, constraints, and ready access to help.

-Experts benefit from less structured interactions that provide more direct access to functions, bypassing the support devices of beginners.
+Experts, on the other hand, benefit from less structured interactions that provide more direct access to functions, bypassing the support devices of beginners.

-When possible, we should use a method that is equally simple and efficient for beginners and experts.
+When possible, we should always use a method that is equally simple and efficient for beginners and experts.
 Otherwise, provide methods specialized for beginners and experts.